ggbong734/cs61a/README.md

-# UC Berkeley CS61A - Structure and Interpretation of Computer Programs
+# UC Berkeley CS 61A - Structure and Interpretation of Computer Programs
 (Fall 2018 coursework)

 CS 61A covers a series of techniques for controlling program complexity, including functional programming, data abstraction, and object-oriented programming.
 The class concentrates on the idea of abstraction, allowing the programmer to think in terms appropriate to the problem rather than in low-level operations dictated by the computer hardware.
 The class teaches about programming in general, rather than about one particular programming language.